elisabeth-oliver-applitools/ASTR/QuickSetupInstructions.md

+Working with ASTR is straight forward but can require learning some syntax.
+To get around that and get simple projects off the ground quickly, ASTR has a quick start wizard which automatically sets up the boilerplate code for you for a couple common situations.

+This tutorial explains how to go from nothing but a text editor and java, to a simple web crawler with ASTR.

 Assumed Initial State:
 - you have a text editor (I use Visual Studio Code, but that isn't required)
 - you have Java on your machine (version 1.8 or higher)